croblesm/Talks-Presentations/SQL Saturday - Denver 2019/Demo_01/README.md

 * 1- Create custom container
 * 2- Inspect container properties
-* 3- Get SQL Server instance properties (Azure Data Studio)
+* 3- Get SQL Server instance properties
-* 4- Backup database from source (Azure - Blob)
+* 4- Backup database from source
-* 5- Download backup file from Azure blob storage (Shell script)
+* 5- Download backup file from Azure blob storage
-* 6- Restore database in container (Azure Data Studio)
+* 6- Restore database in container
-* 7- Inspect files within container (Azure Data Studio)
+* 7- Inspect files within container
-* 8- Create logins and mask data (Azure Data Studio)
+* 8- Create logins and mask data
-* 9- Test connectivity with new login (Azure Data Studio)
+* 9- Test connectivity with new login
-* 10- Query masked data as Dev team(Azure Data Studio)
+* 10- Query masked data as Dev team

 # Questions?
 If you have questions or comments about this demo, don't hesitate to contact me.